AliHamzaSafdar/GreyTek/README.md

 - 🌱 I’m currently learning **DevOps/SecOps, AI/ML**

-- 👯 I’m looking to collaborate on **AI/ML or Devops projects to automate the processes**
+- 👯 I’m looking to collaborate on **AI/ML or Devops projects to contribute in**

 - 👨‍💻 All of my projects are available at [https://github.com/greytek](https://github.com/greytek)